 You’ll need to pump water up to all the floors.
 I can’t say how much energy or what it will cost, but water is heavy.
 The state of California uses a tremendous amount of energy to move water around — 19% of California’s electricity, 30% of its natural gas, and 88 billion gallons of diesel fuel every year, and this demand is growing (Klein 2005).

-And that’s just the start, you’ll need haul acres of dirt and fertilizer to every floor, buy shelving to put the plants on, purchase nutrient monitoring systems, machinery to harvest plants, heating and cooling systems, ventilation, shading, dehumidifiers, fans, computers, and vans to truck your produce to markets.
+And that’s just the start, you’ll need haul acres of dirt and fertilizer to every floor, buy shelving to put the plants on, purchase nutrient monitoring systems, machinery to harvest plants, heating and cooling systems, ventilation, shading, dehumidifiers, fans, computers, robotics perhaps, and vans to truck your produce to markets.

 There’s only a limited range of crops that can be grown.
 It only makes sense to grow leafy greens or herbs since most of the plant can be eaten.
 Other crops have too many inedible leaves, stems, and roots.